TUI Dashboard

 - Chat panel (left 70%): bottom-up message feed with full markdown rendering (bold, italic, code blocks, lists, headings), scrollbar with proportional thumb, and scroll indicators (▲/▼).
 Mouse wheel scrolling supported

-- Side panels (right 30%): skills, memory, and resources metrics — hidden on terminals < 80 cols
+- Side panels (right 30%): skills, memory, resources, and security metrics — hidden on terminals < 80 cols.
+The security panel replaces the sub-agents panel when recent events exist (see Security Indicators)

 - Input line: always visible, supports multiline input via Shift+Enter.
 Shows

-[+N queued]badge when messages are pending - Status bar: mode indicator, skill count, token usage, uptime
+[+N queued]badge when messages are pending - Status bar: mode indicator, skill count, token usage, security indicators, uptime

 - Splash screen: colored block-letter “ZEPH” banner on startup